 German Cover Letter Formal Format

-As mentioned before, the German cover letter is a very formal letter that should follow the following format:
+As mentioned before, the German cover letter is a very formal letter that should follow the following format for it to look familiar to the German eye:

 - Maximum one page and don’t fill it up completely.
 Leave enough white space when glancing over it.